trueprint/redux-standard-actions/README.md

 expect(reducer({ counter: 3 }, decrement({ amount: 1 }))).to.deep.equal({ counter: 2 })

 // can handle actions not dispatched directly from
-// the action creator (like thunks, e.g.), and error actions as well expect( reducer(
+// the action creator, and error actions as well expect( reducer(
     { counter: 3 },